sd17fall/softdes.web/_assignments/final-project.md

 for everyone to share what they've created, and will not be evaluated.
 We will be inviting other members of the Olin community to check out your fantastic work.

+* 12:00
+  * all students arrive in AC326 and AC328.
+  * we will watch a playlist of <2 minute videos created by each SoftDes team while we set up demo stations.
+  * each team will be given a place on a whiteboard to hang the project poster and a table to set up a demo.
+  * the teaching team will thank the students and have closing remarks.
+  * we jam into one studio and take a class photo.
+* 12:30
+  * guests arrive.
+  * at least one team member will remain at demo stations while other team members enjoy the open house.
+  * light snacks are available.
+* 2:30
+  * teams begin to clean up when guests leave.
+  * time is available to complete course evaluations.